trivago/gollum/docs/src/gen/producer/awsFirehose.rst

-**FallbackStream**

-  defines the stream used for messages that are sent to the fallback after a timeout (see ChannelTimeoutMs).
-By default this is _DROPPED_.

 **ID**

   allows this producer to be found by other plugins by name.
 By default this is set to "" which does not register this producer.

-**Modulators**

-  sets formatter and filter to use.
-Each formatter has its own set of options which can be set here, too.
-By default this is set to format.Forward.
-  Each producer decides if and when to use a Formatter.